-And finally, we dined at the Michelin-starred Cyrano de Bergerac, a wonderful experience without breaking the bank.
+And finally, we dined at the Michelin-accredited Cyrano de Bergerac, a wonderful experience without breaking the bank.

 Without a doubt, one of the best things to do while in Krakow is to take a day trip out to Auschwitz-Birkenau.
 This is the largest of the Nazi concentration camps and a sobering memorial to all of those who died during the Holocaust.

 Located 75 kilometers outside of Krakow, a visit here takes the better part of a day.
 You can visit Auschwitz-Birkenau independently, but the best way to visit is by taking a guide tour that includes your transportation from Krakow.